metal3-io/metal3-docs/docs/user-guide/src/bmo/install_baremetal_operator.md

 There is a useful deployment script that configures and deploys BareMetal Operator and Ironic.
 It requires some variables :

-- IRONIC_HOST : domain name for Ironic and inspector
+* IRONIC_HOST : domain name for Ironic and inspector
-- IRONIC_HOST_IP : IP on which Ironic and inspector are listening
+* IRONIC_HOST_IP : IP on which Ironic and inspector are listening

 In addition you can configure the following variables.
 They are **optional**.
 If you leave them unset, then passwords and certificates will be generated for you.

-- KUBECTL_ARGS : Additional arguments to kubectl apply
+* KUBECTL_ARGS : Additional arguments to kubectl apply
-- IRONIC_USERNAME : username for ironic
+* IRONIC_USERNAME : username for ironic
-- IRONIC_PASSWORD : password for ironic
+* IRONIC_PASSWORD : password for ironic
-- IRONIC_INSPECTOR_USERNAME : username for inspector
+* IRONIC_INSPECTOR_USERNAME : username for inspector
-- IRONIC_INSPECTOR_PASSWORD : password for inspector
+* IRONIC_INSPECTOR_PASSWORD : password for inspector
-- IRONIC_CACERT_FILE : CA certificate path for ironic
+* IRONIC_CACERT_FILE : CA certificate path for ironic
-- IRONIC_CAKEY_FILE : CA certificate key path, unneeded if ironic certificates exist
+* IRONIC_CAKEY_FILE : CA certificate key path, unneeded if ironic
+* certificates exist
-- IRONIC_CERT_FILE : Ironic certificate path
+* IRONIC_CERT_FILE : Ironic certificate path
-- IRONIC_KEY_FILE : Ironic certificate key path
+* IRONIC_KEY_FILE : Ironic certificate key path
-- IRONIC_INSPECTOR_CERT_FILE : Inspector certificate path
+* IRONIC_INSPECTOR_CERT_FILE : Inspector certificate path
-- IRONIC_INSPECTOR_KEY_FILE : Inspector certificate key path
+* IRONIC_INSPECTOR_KEY_FILE : Inspector certificate key path
-- IRONIC_INSPECTOR_CACERT_FILE : CA certificate path for inspector, defaults to IRONIC_CACERT_FILE
+* IRONIC_INSPECTOR_CACERT_FILE : CA certificate path for inspector, defaults to
+* IRONIC_CACERT_FILE
-- IRONIC_INSPECTOR_CAKEY_FILE : CA certificate key path, unneeded if inspector certificates exist
+* IRONIC_INSPECTOR_CAKEY_FILE : CA certificate key path, unneeded if inspector certificates exist
-- MARIADB_KEY_FILE: Path to the key of MariaDB
+* MARIADB_KEY_FILE: Path to the key of MariaDB
-- MARIADB_CERT_FILE:  Path to the cert of MariaDB
+* MARIADB_CERT_FILE:  Path to the cert of MariaDB
-- MARIADB_CAKEY_FILE: Path to the CA key of MariaDB
+* MARIADB_CAKEY_FILE: Path to the CA key of MariaDB
-- MARIADB_CACERT_FILE: Path to the CA certificate of MariaDB
+* MARIADB_CACERT_FILE: Path to the CA certificate of MariaDB

 Then run :